 Professor Dai has been honoured with many awards and accolades, most recently receiving the 2019 IUMRS-Somiya Award from the International Union of Materials Research Societies, the 2019 Australian Research Council Laureate Fellowship, and the 2018 Advanced Materials Hall of Fame.
 He also severs as an Advisory Committee Member of the American Carbon Society.
 He is a Fellow of the Royal Society of Chemistry, Fellow of the American Institute for Medical and Biological Engineering (AIMBE), Fellow of the International Association of Advanced Materials, Fellow of the (US) National Academy of Inventors and Fellow of the European Academy of Sciences.

 Professor Dai’s research work spans from polymer and carbon nanomaterials design and synthesis to device applications for real-world impact.
-His group’s multidisciplinary research activities the :
+His group’s multidisciplinary research activities cover the following areas:

 Green and renewable energy technologies, such as fuel cells, water splitting, metal-CO2 batteries, hold great promise to solve the world’s energy and environmental challenges.
 However, to achieve this, high-cost noble-metal-based catalysts are required.
 Various carbon nanomaterials have shown potential as catalysts for applications in energy due to their: